Over the past twelve months, I have pretty much told you everything. Shared my intimate life details with you through this blog.

 A Blog that given time, could foreseeably make $500 a week no problem.

 An Online Store Connected To The Blog.

-    Yes, this is of a tag along to the blog, but the idea and the income are entirely separate
+Yes, this is a tag-along to the blog, but the idea and the income are entirely separate

 In July we stayed with a friend in Germany.
 I say, friend, I’d never met this woman before in my life, but she was a regular reader of my blog and kindly contacted me offering us a bed for three days so that we could experience Germany.